functino/ar-drone-browser/Readme.md

 - experiment with different interfaces (keyboard only maybe?)
 - make an interface where the mouse-move area is shaped like the room and with a known start position you can tell your drone exactly where to move in the room....
 - make a game out of it (like a tug war, to teams against each other, they fight to move the drone to the other team...)

+Thanks to felixge for his work on node-ar-drone!